-When it comes to a property, this could be some benefit about the location, where you show, for example, a close-by hiking trail or some oasis of peace, walkable neighborhood, etc.
+When it comes to a property, this could be some benefit about the location, where you show, for example, a nearby hiking trail or some oasis of peace, walkable neighborhood, etc.

 The second piece of the pre-launch content is another education-based piece where the transformation is further shown.

-Here, you would ideally show some locals residents who can now enjoy a new lifestyle in this neighborhood, after a stressful lifestyle beforehand having to drive for each little thing, but now can basically walk everywhere close-by.
+Here, you would ideally show some local residents who can now enjoy a new lifestyle in this neighborhood, after a stressful lifestyle before having to drive for each little thing, but now can basically walk everywhere close-by.

 What you use for this depends on the individual benefits that the house might provide to potential buyers.